 So What Stops these Reforms from Happening?

 The first approach (politicisation) has very few strong supporters.
 UK politicians seem to need more robust advisers, not more committed political soul mates.
 Indeed, even the current tiny number of Special Advisers is regarded with considerable suspicion by many commentators.
-But Ministers are being allowed to strengthen their Private Offices by creating Extended Ministerial Offices with a small number of outside experts and others.

 The second approach (a new constitutional settlement) has significant support, not least from the Public Accounts Committee and the Liaison Committee, but powerful opposition from the following groups within the Whitehall establishment.